dejin-wang/dejin-wang.github.io/_talks/badminton.md

 permalink: /talks/badminton-holic
 location: "Everywhere with a badminton court"
 ---
-I am a genuine **badminton holic**.
+I am a **badminton holic**.
 Outside my academic and research life, badminton has become one of the most important parts of my routine.
 I regularly play singles and doubles.
-I have been playing badminton for three years, here are my medals:
+I have been playing badminton for three years, I also participate in badminton competitions, and these are some of the medals I have earned:

 <p align="center">
   <img src="/images/badminton_medal1.jpg" width="180" style="margin:8px;"/>
   <img src="/images/badminton_medal21.jpg" width="180" style="margin:8px;"/>